input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/nodes/mithril-client.md

   </TabItem>
 </Tabs>

-## Release the build and run the binary
+## Building for release and running the binary

 Build and run in release mode with the default configuration: